Lime Web Components API Documentation - v6.27.0

 Methods

-Attach or replace the display metadata for an already-registered primitive.
-Use this when the runtime side of a primitive (the factory + matching engine) is registered by the platform, and the UI binding (a configComponent to author its args) is contributed by a UI layer that loads later.
+Use this when the UI binding (a configComponent to author a primitive's args) is contributed by a UI layer that loads after the primitive itself is registered.

 Parameters